pinout-xyz/Pinout.xyz/src/en/pin/pin-1.md

 All Raspberry Pi since the Model B+ can provide quite a bit more, up to 500mA to remain on the safe side, thanks to a switching regulator.

-Still, you should generally use the 5v supply, coupled with a 3v3 regulator for 3.3v projects.
+You should generally use the 5v supply, coupled with a 3v3 regulator for 3.3v projects.